Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Adiabaticity parameter and limiting behaviors

 A normal electron liquid involves the electron-hole pair excitations and the collective plasmon excitation.
 In the presence of the EPI, those excitations may strongly mix with the phonon degree of freedom.
 This complex mixing is captured by Eqs.~\eqref{eq:totaldielectricfunction} and \eqref{eq:RPApolarization}, accounting for the full dynamical treatment of the total dielectric function and the phonon self-energy in the presence of electrons coupled to the lattice.
 However, for a better understanding of the interplay between the lattice and the electron subsystem, it is particularly useful to consider limiting cases first.

-The plasmon frequency $\Omega^\infty_{PL}$ sets the frequency scale for the electron subsystem, similarly as the phonon frequency $\omega_{LO}$ characterizes the lattice subsystem.
+The plasmon frequency $\Omega^\infty_{PL}$ sets the frequency scale for the electron subsystem, similarly to the way the phonon frequency $\omega_{LO}$ characterizes the lattice subsystem.
 Thus, it is natural to introduce the adiabaticity parameter, measuring the ratio of those two frequency scales $\kappa = \omega_{LO}/\Omega^\infty_{PL}$.
 Depending on the value of $\kappa$, three different regimes may be distinguished, followed by three limiting choices for the electron dielectric function $\varepsilon_{RPA}(\mathbf{q}, \omega)$ in Eqs.~\eqref{eq:totaldielectricfunction} and \eqref{eq:RPApolarization}.

-The large $\kappa$ case corresponds to the antiadiabatic regime, when the plasmon frequency significantly subceed that of the phonon.
+The large-$\kappa$ case corresponds to the antiadiabatic regime, when the plasmon frequency is significantly lower than that of the phonon.
 Apart from the polaronic effects \cite{Barisic,Bonca,Feinberg,Proville,mishchenko2002}, the phonon remains unrenormalized, since the slow electron plasma oscillations, $\Omega_{PL}^2\propto n$, cannot influence the fast lattice vibrations.
-This readily follows from Eq.~\eqref{eq:RPApolarization}, by noting that only the high frequency part of the electron dielectric function $\varepsilon_{RPA}(\mathbf{q}, \omega\approx \infty)\to 1$ contributes in the frequency window situated around the phonon frequency.
+This readily follows from Eq.~\eqref{eq:RPApolarization}, by noting that only the high-frequency part of the electron dielectric function $\varepsilon_{RPA}(\mathbf{q}, \omega\approx \infty)\to 1$ contributes in the frequency window situated around the phonon frequency.

 By increasing the electron density the resonant regime sets in, when the electron density is tuned so that the plasmon frequency approximately matches that of the phonon, $\kappa \approx 1$.
 In such situations, the full frequency dependence of the electron dielectric function should be considered.